pnwairfire/fera-landfiredisturbance/README.md

 1. Start with a set of fuelbeds

-2. Create a set of disturbance rules (csv file)
+2. Create a set of disturbance rules (csv files)

 3. Encode the disturbance rules into python scripts using a combination of manual and scripted steps